O11WL1D/16_bit_computer/README.md

+10-10-2022

+I am starting to have second thoughts about the inmodule, It would seem that if I really wanted to implement the functionality I had pictured, it would take me an enormous amount of time that I do not have.
+I might just do a reduced version of the functionality that
+I had pictured, maybe perhaps only 8 input channels, I am not sure.

+I may want to do most of my testing using the functional simulation from now on just by virtue of it displaying every value at once, and reserve the displays for something like an output module, os communication output or maybe like the current value of one of the registers,

 10/9/2022

 Got all three displays working, input module has come along ways now.
 I still need to fully implement input channel routing, but